kubernetes/website/content/en/docs/tutorials/hello-minikube.md

     minikube dashboard
     ```

-3. Katacoda environment only: At the top of the terminal pane, click the plus sign, and then click **Select port to view on Host 1**.
+3. Katacoda environment only: At the top of the terminal pane, click the plus sign, and then click **View HTTP port 80 on Host 1**.

 4. Katacoda environment only: Type `30000`, and then click **Display Port**.